1760 - British operations in Bengal

 Combat of Beerpore

 On June 16, after a tedious march, Knox and Shitab Roy returned to their camp at daybreak.
-They had no time for rest, for the enemy appeared early in the morning, and Knox advanced to meet him, taking up a well-chosen position near the village of Beerpore, and leaving one company of Sepoys to guard his camp and boats on the left bank of the river.
-The enemy soon appeared in much greater force than Knox had anticipated, quite surrounding the British force, which in all did not exceed 800 men.
-Knox formed his troops into a hollow square, receiving in this position several charges from the enemy's cavalry, who were, however, repeatedly driven back, the British square being materially assisted by the British artillery; but such was the numerical superiority of Kuddum Hassain's force that these attacks were continued for 6 consecutive hours, exhausting the little band of heroes, who were at one time well-nigh overwhelmed.
+They had no time for rest, for the enemy appeared early in the morning, and Knox advanced to meet him, taking up a well-chosen position near the village of Beerpore (present-day Birpur), and leaving one company of Sepoys to guard his camp and boats on the left bank of the river.
+The enemy soon appeared in much greater force than Knox had anticipated, quite surrounding the British force, which consisted of 200 men of the Bengal European Regiment and 800 men of the Bengal Sepoys with 5 field-pieces, assisted by Shitab Roy's 300 cavalrymen.
+Knox formed his troops into a hollow square, receiving in this position several charges from the enemy's cavalry, who were, however, repeatedly driven back, the British square being materially assisted by the British artillery; but such was the numerical superiority of Kuddum Hassain's force that these attacks were continued for six consecutive hours, exhausting the little band of heroes, who were at one time well-nigh overwhelmed.
 Captain Knox now sallied forth at the head of the grenadier company of the Bengal European Regiment, who drove back the enemy, enabling the Sepoys maintaining the square to recover their position.
 Kuddum Hassain, finding his attempts to break the British square futile, ultimately withdrew his army; leaving 400 men and 3 elephants dead on the field, and 8 heavy guns in British hands.
 The loss of the British was comparatively small; a brave young officer, Lieutenant McDowall and 16 men of the Bengal European Regiment being killed, as well as many Sepoys.
 Knox had now to learn that the company of Sepoys left to protect his camp on the river bank had been overwhelmed and annihilated.
 The camp followers had rushed to the boats and pushed into the stream, leaving the Sepoys a prey to the enemy, and carrying the news to the frightened inhabitants of the city that the British force had been completely exterminated.
 Captain Knox pursued the enemy for several km, until, darkness coming on, he reluctantly gave up the chase, and, crossing the river, returned to Patna.
 When the inhabitants found that, in place of a defeat, the British had gained a glorious victory, their joy knew no bounds.

-On June 17, Knox, having replenished his camp, started to renew his pursuit of Kuddum Hassain, who had of necessity abandoned his plan of joining the Emperor, and was pushing towards Bettea.
+On June 17, Knox, having replenished his camp, started to renew his pursuit of Kuddum Hassain, who had of necessity abandoned his plan of joining the Emperor, and was pushing towards Bettea (present-day Bettiah).